peebles/rpi3-wifi-station-ap/README.md

+# NOTE NOTE NOTE

+If you are using a modern version of rasbian (ie stretch), then please visit: https://github.com/peebles/rpi3-wifi-station-ap-stretch

 # RASPBERRY PI 3 - WIFI STATION+AP

 Running the Raspberry Pi 3 as a Wifi client (station) and access point (ap) from the single built-in wifi.